novoalab/mpileup2stats/README.md

 # mpileup2stats

-Software for the identification of RNA modifications that affect the Watson-Crick base pairing from RNAseq datasets (m3C, m1A, m22G, etc).
+Software for the identification of RNA modifications  that affect the Watson-Crick base pairing (e.g. m3C, m1A, m22G) from RNAseq datasets.

 # About this software
 This code takes *samtools mpileup format* (generated from a BAM) and extracts per-site information, specifically: